-We believe that our existing cash and cash equivalents, including the funds we raised in our initial public offering, will be sufficient to meet our anticipated cash requirements for at least the next 15 months.
+We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash requirements for at least the next 18 months.
 However, we may need to raise substantial additional capital to:

-- expand the commercialization of our products;

-- fund our operations; and

-- further our research and development.
+- expand the commercialization of our products; - fund our operations; - · further our research and development; and - · acquire and license technologies.